Bh-Abhiram/fake-form/README.md

-# 🎭 Fake Form Server –
+# 🎭 Fake Form Server – Simulated backend server for phishing credential capture in the Stored XSS attack demonstration

 This is a **simulated phishing backend server** used to demonstrate the impact of a **Stored XSS attack**.
 It captures credentials submitted through a **fake login form** that is injected into the vulnerable app using malicious XSS payloads.